An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 In this section, the \textit{ANN}-based control strategy is simulated using MATLAB/Simulink software and its performance is compared to that of the conventional \textit{MPC}.
-The parameters of the \textit{FCMLI} given in Fig.~\ref{fig: Topology_system} are listed in Table \ref{table: Inverter Parameters}.
+The parameters of the \textit{FCMLI} given in Fig.~\ref{fig: Topology_system} are listed in Table~\ref{table: Inverter Parameters}.

-The dynamic behavior of the \textit{ANN}-based and \textit{MPC} control schemes are illustrated in Figs. \ref{fig: output_daynamic ann-based current} and \ref{fig: output_daynamic MPC current}, respectively.
+The dynamic behavior of the \textit{ANN}-based and \textit{MPC} control schemes are illustrated in Figs. \ref{fig: output_daynamic ann-based current} and \ref{fig:output_daynamic-MPC-current}, respectively.
 Both figures show the output current $i_x$ and four-level output voltage $V_{ph}$ under a sudden change of reference current $i_{ref}$ from \SI{10}{\ampere} to \SI{5}{\ampere} at $t = \SI{0.05}{\second}$.
 It is observed that both methods have similar and good performance under dynamic conditions, since both control strategies track the reference current properly.
 The behavior of our proposed \textit{ANN}-based control strategy under steady-state condition is depicted in Fig. \ref{fig: output ann-based current}, while the behavior of the classical \textit{MPC} is shown in Fig. \ref{fig: output MPC current}.
 It can be seen in the figures that the two control strategies generate a high-quality sinusoidal output current $i_x$ with low distortion.
 However, the \textit{THD} of the output current in the case of an \textit{ANN}-based control scheme is slightly lower than that in the case of \textit{MPC}, namely, 1.34\% compared to 1.28\% in case of \textit{ANN}-based method.
 For more information, the frequency spectrum of the two control methods are shown in Figs. \ref{fig: ANN_THD} and \ref{fig: MPC_THD}.
 In addition, the voltages of the capacitors (i.e., $V_{1x}, V_{2x}$) obtained by the two proposed control strategies are depicted in Figs. \ref{fig: ANN v} and \ref{fig: MPC v}, respectively.
-As can be observed, our proposed control scheme has a proper performance to keep the voltage at its desired value as well as the \textit{MPC} scheme.
+As can be observed, our proposed control scheme has a proper performance to keep the voltage at its desired value, as well as the \textit{MPC} scheme.